alvvvli/alvin-site/docs/reflections/tdx24.md

 </div>

 Never thought I'd break a Guinness World Record by putting on an Einstein wig —
-but that’s exactly what happened at Salesforce TrailblazerDX with 885 innovators.
+but that’s exactly what happened at Salesforce TrailblazerDX with **885 innovators**.

 Fun moment, serious energy.